Manesh-R/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/12-Secure network traffic.md

 6. Notice there is a rule, **AllowInternetOutbound**.
 This a default rule and cannot be removed.

-7. Click **Add outbound port rule** to the right of the **myNSGSecure  (attached to network interface: myVMNic)** network security group and configure a new outbound security rule with a higher priority that will deny internet traffic.
+7. Click **Add outbound port rule** to the right of the **myNSGSecure  (attached to network interface: simplewinvmxxxx)** network security group and configure a new outbound security rule with a higher priority that will deny internet traffic.
 Click **Add** when you are finished.

     | Setting | Value |
     | -- | -- |